vinodkd/cuke4jas/readme.md

 * load up the feature file, and pass it to cuke4jas by defining a link element with the location of the feature spec as its href.
   * it now creates a jasmine spec on the fly and maps text to functions in the steps directory similar to cucumber and executes the spec

-See test/features/cuke4jas.feature and test/features/steps/cuke4jas_steps.js for sample specs.
+See features/cuke4jas.feature and features/steps/cuke4jas_steps.js for sample specs.
 This is also cuke4jas's test spec.
 _
 Current Status
 --------------
 - 1/26/2011: Rudimentary Tool implemented, seems to parse sample cuke specs just fine.
 - 2/14/2011: Converter working, basic spec-based definitions tested.
 Major issue is that step definitions and their variables are globals.
 This will be the next order of things to be fixed.
 - 2/16/2011: Fixed issues with step definitions.
 Steps are now scoped by their scenario name, so are no longer have the global name conflict problem.
+- 2/17/2011: Moved the directory structure around to make it easier to download and "install" by copying.

 Todos
 -----